semolex/semolex.online/content/post/to-dock-or-not-to-dock.md

 date = '2024-11-19T15:06:00+02:00'
 draft = true
-title = 'To Dock or Not to Dock' tags = ['docker', 'deployment', 'devops', 'digitalocean', 'heroku', 'aws']
+title = 'To Dock or Not to Dock' tags = ['docker', 'deployment', 'devops', 'digitalocean', 'heroku', 'aws', 'containers']
 +++

 ## Introduction